 Likewise also these filthy dreamers defile the flesh, despise dominion, and speak evil of dignities.

-c.
-[NIV] In the very same way, these dreamers pollute their own bodies, reject authority and slander celestial beings.
+b.
+NIV: In the very same way, on the strength of their dreams these ungodly people pollute their own bodies, reject authority and heap abuse on celestial beings.

 1. “Likewise also these filthy dreamers defile the flesh,…”

-d.
-The term, “likewise” in verse 8, “even as” in verse 7, and the account in verse 6 link all these verses together that all tell of sexual uncleanness in one from or another.
+1).
+The term, “likewise” in verse 8, “even as” in verse 7, and the account in verse 6 link all these verses together that all tell of sexual uncleanness in one form or another.
 Angels had sexual intercourse with human women, men had unnatural sex with men, and apparently these are homosexual preachers.

-1).
-[Adam Clark’s Comentary] “He means to say that these false teachers and their followers were as unbelieving and disobedient as the Israelites in the wilderness, as rebellious against the authority of God as the fallen angels, and as impure and unholy as the Sodomites; and that consequently they must expect similar punishment.”
+a).
+Adam Clark’s Comentary: “He means to say that these false teachers and their followers were as unbelieving and disobedient as the Israelites in the wilderness, as rebellious against the authority of God as the fallen angels, and as impure and unholy as the Sodomites; and that consequently they must expect similar punishment.”

 2. “…despise dominion, and speak evil of dignities.”

-e.
-Vines say’s these “dignities” are angelic powers.
+1).
+Three of the translations above say these “dignities” are angelic powers.
 For some unknown reason these ungodly ministers speak against angelic powers.
-There is a chance they could be speaking against the angels preaching the gospel in Revelation 14:6-11.
+If some of these events occur during the tribulation period there is a chance they could be speaking against the angels preaching the gospel in Revelation 14:6-11.

-And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name.”
+14:11 And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name.

-f.
-[Matthew Poole’s Commentary] “…either spiritual governors, or rather, civil, called dignities, because of the honourable titles given them, and gifts bestowed on them.”
+2).
+Matthew Poole’s Commentary: “…either spiritual governors, or rather, civil, called dignities, because of the honourable titles given them, and gifts bestowed on them.”